Iontophoresis

 The therapy lasts about 30 minutes and requires several sessions each week.

 How iontophoresis works is not exactly known.
-It is thought that the process somehow plugs the sweat glands and temporarily prevents you from sweating.
+It is thought that the process somehow plugs the sweat glands and temporarily prevents you from sweating in the area that has been treated.

 Iontophoresis units are also available for home use.
 If you use a unit at home, be sure to follow the instructions that come with the machine.